winfeel/mfe230p/docs/github_access_private.md

-# Accessing the Course Github
+# Accessing the Course Private Github

 Assignments, assignment solutions, lectures, and other course materials will be maintained and periodically updated on the course's [GitHub](https://github.com) repository.
 Due to University policy, the repository cannot be shared publically and thus special measures must be taken to grant students access.
 This document is a brief step-by-step guide on how to obtain access.